Fowler Avenue Connection

 High Traffic Streets and Safe Backyards Don't Mix

-by JessicaO, almost 2 years ago
+by JessicaO, over 2 years ago

 As a Bozeman resident impacted by the upcoming Fowler Avenue Connection Project, I am grateful for the opportunity to share my thoughts regarding the project’s potential impacts.
 I hope that the city and design team at Sanderson Stewart will use the perspectives of the neighborhoods surrounding the project to balance the needs of a growing community with the safety and security of local residents.